sproutcore/build-tools/README.md

 ### Installing the new build tools and Sproutcore

-Run the following commands to install the build tools using the node package manager as well as cloning the proper branch of the Sproutcore framework into your project:
+Run the following commands to install the build tools using the node package manager:

     npm install
-    mkdir frameworks
-    cd frameworks
-    git clone git://github.com/sproutcore/sproutcore.git
-    cd sproutcore
-    git checkout team/mauritslamers/newbt

 ### Create a build tools configuration file